Zkah999/assembly-temp-control/README.md

 In the following files there will be:
 - The problem
-- A file with the fluxogram that helps you see the way to solve the problem
+- A file with the flowchart that helps you see the way to solve the problem
 - The code that was used for the project at hand